Teaching Probabilistic Logical Reasoning to Transformers: Experiments

 \begin{small}

 \end{small}

-This means we require the difference between the actual probability of an inferred fact and its calculated probability derived from the probabilities of its premise facts and rule to be smaller than a threshold.
-We evaluate our constraints with the thresholds of 1\% (CS1), 10\%(CS10), and 25\%(CS25).
+This means that the difference between the predicted and calculated probability of an inferred fact, based on premise facts, must be less than a threshold.
+This threshold is $0.01$ for CS1, $0.10$ for CS10, and $0.25$ for CS25.